Magic-wei/make_work_easier/README.md

 ## Tables

 * [**Tables Generator**](https://www.tablesgenerator.com/): It is a website-based tool for fast LaTeX, HTML or Markdown tables generation.
 You can simply copy/paste table data from Excel, a text document, a Markdown code or even a website, or import CSV file or LaTeX code directly.
 Easy layout configurations.
 * [**OpenPyXL**](https://openpyxl.readthedocs.io/en/stable/): It is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.
 Having investigated XlsxWriter, xlrd/xlwt, xlwings and OpenPyXL, and OpenPyXL is the best Python package to work with Excel files from my experience.
-But ff you are merely working on structured data analysis and have no need of advanced modification on worksheets and cells , try [Pandas](https://pandas.pydata.org/) first.
+But if you are merely working on structured data analysis and have no need of advanced modification on worksheets and cells , try [Pandas](https://pandas.pydata.org/) first.

 ## Math Tools